-I bought this dress for a trip my husband and I took in July.
+I bought this dress for a trip my husband and I took.
 When I tried it on I knew the dress wasn’t made for my 5-foot-2, 160-pound body, but I felt great in it.
 I don’t know why.
 I just did.
 I’m not known to wear form-fitting clothes.
 At all.
 But I wanted it, so I bought it.
 And I was proud of myself for it.

 The truth is, I’m the heaviest I’ve ever been, other than when I was pregnant.
 Another truth is that I’ve always struggled with my weight, and if you’ve ever struggled with your weight, you know it’s not a physical struggle.
 It’s about how you see yourself and how you speak to yourself in your mind.
 After 40 years of telling myself I have no business wearing things I want to wear, I’ve decided to change the subject.
 I’ve decided to start being kind to myself.

 I’m a work-from-home mom.
 I make my own schedule.
 I could spend two hours a day at the gym if I wanted to.
 I could run from here to Manhattan and back if I set my mind to it.
 The thing is, my mind is elsewhere.
 Right now, I’m in the business of keeping my shit together.
 I’m in the business of raising loving children.
 I’m in the business of maintaining healthy friendships.
 I’m in the business of having a happy marriage.